 Tap Settings > Accounts > Backup and reset > Factory data reset

 In order to remain HIPAA compliant, all devices that are used for work must be secure and properly disposed of.
-All information above was provided by Track Your Hours, a trusted partner of CPH and Associates on mobile security.
+All information above was provided by Track Your Hours, a trusted partner of CPH Insurance on mobile security.
+Remaining HIPAA compliant minimizes your risk of a lawsuit, mental health insurance protects you should one occur.